PSPDFKit 4 Migration Guide

 PSPDFAnnotationToolbar has been removed in favor of the more modern and flexible

-PSPDFFlexibleAnnotationToolbar that we introduced in PSPDFKit 3.6.
-To simplify things, we renamed this new, modern toolbar to
+PSPDFFlexibleAnnotationToolbar that we introduced in PSPDFKit 3.6 for iOS.
+To simplify things, we renamed this new modern toolbar to

 PSPDFAnnotationToolbar.
-You will have to update your code if you used a subclass of the old class.
+You’ll have to update your code if you used a subclass of the old class.

 Digital Signing Architecture

-We greatly updated the signing architecture to allow signing using PKI hardware and remove signatures.
+We updated the signing architecture to allow signing using PKI hardware and to allow removing signatures.
 Many internal classes have been updated and improved.

 NSKeyedArchiver.
-PSPDFKit is downwards compatible and can read it’s own format starting with version 3.0.
-You need to make sure that older installations don’t try to parse the PSPDFKit 4 data format, as they will loose certain information from the PSPDFKit 4 data format.
+PSPDFKit is downward compatible and can read its own format starting with version 3.0.
+Make sure older installations don’t try to parse the PSPDFKit 4 data format, as they’ll lose certain information from the PSPDFKit 4 data format.

 PSPDFURLConnection has been completely removed in favor of